slatedocs/slate/source/includes/_api_endpoint_companies.md

 ----|-----------
 companyname|Company name is the only required field.
-Other company fields can be sent with a value isPublished|A value of 0 or 1
+Other company fields can be sent with a value isPublished|A value of 0 or 1 overwriteWithBlank|If true, then empty values are set to fields.
+Otherwise empty values are skipped

 #### Response